donghuanjie/chat_server/README.md

-# An easy secure chat server.
+# A tiny secure chat server.